slotties/imageService/README.md

 ## Resizing

-     /resize/mediaId_WxH.jpg
+     /resized/mediaId_WxH.jpg

 The path is made of these variable parts:
 - `mediaId`: the base64 encoded path to the file.
 - `WxH` is the `W`idth and the `H`eight of the output file.
 The image will be WxH _as good as possible_ meaning it will either fit the height or width of the input file but always keep the aspect ratio.
 - `.jpg` is the target output encoding, e.g. JPG or PNG.
-Leaving this empty will result in the same format as the input file was.
+Leaving this empty will result in the same format as the input file was. (*NOT IMPLEMENTED YET*)

 The endpoint supports the following optional request parameters:
 - `fill` - the output image will always have a dimension of the requested `WxH` (regardless the original size).
 Empty space resulting in keeping the aspect ratio of the original image will be filled with the color provided by the `bg` parameter.
 - `bg` - defines a background color to fill up empty space when using the `fill` parameter.
 - `progressive` - returns a progressive JPG.
-This parameter is ignored when the output format is not JPG.
+This parameter is ignored when the output format is not JPG. (*NOT IMPLEMENTED YET*)
 - `sign` - a signature of the whole operation.
 The signature is calculated like this: `md5(mediaId + WxH + salt)`.
-The `salt` is provided as start parameter of this service.
+The `salt` is provided as start parameter of this service. (*NOT IMPLEMENTED YET*)

 TODO: specify default values.